Beto O'Rourke makes 2020 White House bid official with wee-hours announcement

 Days later, as the Democratic presidential contenders were busy building organizations and making frequent stops in the early voting states, O’Rourke tried to find clarity.
 So he embarked on a solo road trip across the country, posting frequent travel log dispatches on Medium, the on-line publishing platform.

-In a much anticipated early February interview with Oprah Winfrey, O’Rourke said he’d make a 2020 decisions “really soon… before the end of this month.”
+In a much anticipated early February interview with Oprah Winfrey, O’Rourke said he’d make a 2020 decision “really soon… before the end of this month.”

 ALL YOU NEED TO KNOW ABOUT 2020 CANDIDATES